Raphaaal/raphaaal.github.io/_pages/about.md

 I am a data scientist with a PhD in Machine Learning from [Sorbonne University](https://www.sorbonne-universite.fr/en).
 I worked at [EURECOM](https://www.eurecom.fr/en) lab and [Huawei’s Paris Research Center](https://fr.linkedin.com/company/huawei-paris-research-center) on AI for computer networks.

-My background is in Machine / Deep Learning.
+Prior to that, I held several data positions in companies ranging from start-ups to large corporations.
 I graduated from [PSL](https://psl.eu/en), where I was enrolled in work/study programs from BSc to MSc.
-I held several data positions in multiple companies ranging from start-ups to large corporations.

 Before transitioning to Computer Science, I was in marketing and analytics.
 Back then, I helped build [Markentive](https://www.markentive.com/en/), the French leading marketing automation agency (from 5 to 30 employees).